Storyville Slayer: Victor Gant

 A native of New Orleans, Gant spent his childhood and youth in Algiers, where a number of the victims lived and were abducted from.
 He became a police officer in February 1980, and while on patrol, Gant would spend a lot of time in red-light districts, where in later years he acquired many acquaintances among pimps, prostitutes and street informants.
 In the early 1990s, Gant gained a reputation for being corrupt after a number of informants reported that he, along with a few others, were running racketeering operations against pimps and other criminals.
 It was revealed that during this time, he met Sharon Robinson, who soon became his roommate.
 On December 9, 1994, Robinson went to the police to report him for beating her, and according to her statement, Gant punched her in the face and broke her nose.
 Gant denied the accusation, stating that he had pushed her during an argument, with Robinson hitting her nose on a chair - this was contradicted by her children, who said that they had witnessed him beating their mother.
 This was backed up by the emergency room doctor, who testified that the woman's injuries were the result of a beating.

 In early 1995, a disciplinary panel and hearing to determine Gant's punishment began.
 During the hearing, members of the disciplinary committee reviewed the testimony of the prosecution's witnesses.
 The key witness was supposed to be Robinson, but she was found dead on May 1, 1995.
 According to the investigators, Gant had killed both her and her friend, Karen Ivester, in order to get rid of them.
 According to friends and acquaintances of the victims, Gant held a personal grudge against Ivester and had spoken negatively about her on multiple occasions.
-In order to determine whether he was guilty or not, Gant was ordered to submit DNA for testing to see whether they could match it to the perpetrator's saliva, which was found on a piece of chewing tobacco found near Ivester's body.
+In order to determine whether he was guilty, Gant was ordered to submit DNA for testing to see whether they could match it to the perpetrator's saliva, which was found on a piece of chewing tobacco found near Ivester's body.
 The results were inconclusive and no charges were filed against Gant, who was dismissed from the force in August 1996.

+Gant appealed his dismissal in 1997.
+In 1999, the Civil Service Commission reduced the dismissal to a thirty day suspension and ordered that he be reinstated to his position and all lost wages and benefits restored.